Hamilton College (Kentucky): Notable people

-The school closed in 1932, during the Great Depression, when the number of students declined.
-The main building was used as a women's dormitory for students at Transylvania until it was demolished in 1962.

-The only remaining building from Hamilton College is the Graham Cottage Alumni House, the alumni reception center on the Transylvania campus.
-Built in 1863 for James M. Hocker, it was acquired by the college in 1869 as a residence for Robert Graham, its first president.
-Graham took on this role after leaving his previous position as the president of Kentucky University's College of Arts and Sciences.

 A notable alumna of Hamilton was Maurine Dallas Watkins, the journalist and playwright who wrote the play Chicago (1926).
 It served as the basis for the musical of the same name, first produced in 1975.
 Another notable alumna was actress Isabel Jewell, who played the seamstress in A Tale of Two Cities (1935) and Emmy Slattery in Gone with the Wind (1939).